A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT: Inconsistency of ESPRIT for Large Arrays

 According to \Cref{alg:TraESPRIT}, the ESPRIT DoA estimates depend on the angles of the eigenvalues of

 where $\hat{\bPhi}, \hat{\bPhi}_1, \hat{\bPhi}_2$ are empirical estimates of their population counterparts in \eqref{eq:def_Phi}.

 In the following result, by studying the behavior of $\hat {\mathbf{\Phi}}$, we provide a precise large-dimensional characterization of the classical ESPRIT method in the large array and limited snapshot regime.
-The key idea and technical challenges to prove \Cref{theo:main} will be discussed in \Cref{subsec:proof_of_main}.
+The key idea and technical challenges to prove \Cref{theo:main} will be discussed in \Cref{subsec:proof_of_main}. \begin{Theorem}[Large-dimensional behavior of ESPRIT] Let Assumptions~\ref{ass:large_array} and~\ref{ass:subspace} hold.
+In addition, suppose that either \Cref{ass:widely_spaced} or \Cref{ass:closely_spaced} is satisfied.
+Define the deterministic matrix $\bar{ \bPhi} = \bar{ \bPhi}_1^{-1} \bar{ \bPhi}_2$ with